 The application asks for basic information, such as your name, address and employment history, and Lendly will conduct a hard credit inquiry, which may affect your credit scores.

-Lendly doesn’t have a prequalification form on its website that you can complete to check rates — you’ll have to apply to see what rate and terms you qualify for.
+Lendly doesn’t have a form on its website that you can use to try to prequalify for a personal loan with them and check rates — you’ll have to formally apply to see what rate and terms you qualify for.
 Before applying for a cash advance or any other loan, it’s a good idea to compare lenders and loan terms to find the best rate and terms for your needs.

 Not sure if Lendly is right for you?
 Consider these alternatives.